AdmiralCloud/ac-ip/README.md

 ```
 Use X-AdmiralCloud-Test "true" to overwrite the real IP with params.ip from request object.

+#### AWS Environment
+If you are in an AWS environment, the client ip is added to the right of list.
+In this case set environment variable CLOUDPROVIDER to "aws".

 ### IP to privacy
 Makes the IP GDRP ready by removing the last two octecs of the IP(s)